SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 ### Power switches

-You want to be able to shut off your SlimeVR trackers, to conserve battery and lifetime of the trackers.
-These are also important as you should not charge the trackers while they are still active.
+You want to be able to shut off your SlimeVR trackers, to conserve the battery and lifetime of the trackers.
+These are also important, as you should not charge the trackers while they are still active.
 You can get 10 switches for 2.37$ ([Aliexpress](https://www.aliexpress.com/item/32975535599.html)).

 ### Wiring

-To solder the different components together you need some kind of wiring.
-You probably have some old cables lying around, maybe a VGA cable you can open up, or ethernet, or usb.
+To solder the different components together, you need some kind of wiring.
+You probably have some old cables lying around, maybe a VGA cable you can open up, or Ethernet, or USB.
 You can also get new wire.
 You can get 22 AWG 5m ([Aliexpress](https://www.aliexpress.com/item/1005002632016529.html)) for $2.27.

-If you're getting the Core Set or Enhanced Core Set, it's also convenient to have some connectors so you can easily remove the extensions if needed.
+If you're getting the Core Set or Enhanced Core Set, it's also convenient to have some connectors, so you can easily remove the extensions if needed.
 You can use 5 pin JST connectors ([Aliexpress](https://www.aliexpress.com/item/1005002304293157.html)), 5 pcs for $1.55.

 ### Cases

 This is where you will have to find an option yourself.
 If you have access to a 3d printer you can print some cases for ~$10 worth of filament.
-There's some great models already in our [discord's #diy channel](https://discord.gg/SlimeVR).
+There are some great models already in our [discord's #diy channel](https://discord.gg/SlimeVR).

 There's also the option of buying an enclosure to fit all your components, but remember to make sure that the metal of the different components aren't touching.
 A somewhat popular solution for this is this pack of 6 for $8 on [Amazon](https://www.amazon.com/dp/B08T97JD6Z).
-Make sure to check dimensions on both pre-bought and 3D printed cases so that it fits your chosen components.
+Make sure to check the dimensions on both pre-bought and 3D printed cases so that it fits your chosen components.

 ### Straps